kgryte/utils-copy/README.md

 	2. They fail to account for `Number`, `String`, and `Boolean` objects.
 	3. They fail to properly validate if a value is a Node `Buffer` object, assuming, for instance, a Node environment.
 	4. They fail to clone class instances.
-	5. They do not allow limiting the clone depth.
+	5. They do not allow limiting the copy depth.
 	6. They are not sufficiently tested.